Avalors/RISC-V-Team2/docs/personal_statements/elson_statement.md

 - Gained technical skills whilst integrating the different modules, writing testbenches for each of them, debugging each module
 - Learnt to use Git and Linux
 - Understanding the RISCV microarchitecture and pseudoinstructions
+- Learnt to navigate GTKwave effectively for debugging

 ## Mistakes I made